planetoftheweb/fuzzy-goggles/README.md

-# Stanford Template
+# GitHub 360 Template

-Test repository for Stanford Class on GitHub
+Test repository for Stanford Class on GitHub.